 “Here is the great gospel benefit: That whosoever believes in Christ shall not perish,” he wrote.
 “It is the unspeakable happiness of all true believers, for which they are eternally indebted to Christ, that they are saved from the miseries of hell, delivered from going down to the pit; they shall not perish.
 God has taken away their sin, they shall not die; a pardon is purchased, and so the attainder is reversed.”

-CHECK IT OUT: Get a Free, One-Month Trial of PureFlix.com
+CHECK IT OUT: Get a Free Trial of PureFlix.com

 How Do We Apply John 3:16 to Our Lives?